Automatic bug fixing: Generate-and-validate

 Generate-and-validate approaches compile and test each candidate patch to collect all validated patches that produce expected outputs for all inputs in the test suite.
 Such a technique typically starts with a test suite of the program, i.e., a set of test cases, at least one of which exposes the bug.
-An early generate-and-validate bug-fixing systems is GenProg.
+An early generate-and-validate bug-fixing system is GenProg.
+A key assumption behind GenProg, the redundancy assumption, is that the ingredients needed to fix a bug already exist elsewhere in the codebase; this assumption has been empirically validated by quantifying the temporal redundancy of code changes in open-source projects.
 The effectiveness of generate-and-validate techniques remains controversial, because they typically do not provide patch correctness guarantees.
 Nevertheless, the reported results of recent state-of-the-art techniques are generally promising.
 For example, on systematically collected 69 real world bugs in eight large C software programs, the state-of-the-art bug-fixing system Prophet generates correct patches for 18 out of the 69 bugs.

 One way to generate candidate patches is to apply mutation operators on the original program.
 Mutation operators manipulate the original program, potentially via its abstract syntax tree representation, or a more coarse-grained representation such as operating at the statement-level or block-level.
 Earlier genetic improvement approaches operate at the statement level and carry out simple delete/replace operations such as deleting an existing statement or replacing an existing statement with another statement in the same source file.
 Recent approaches use more fine-grained operators at the abstract syntax tree level to generate more diverse set of candidate patches.
 Notably, the statement deletion mutation operator, and more generally removing code, is a reasonable repair strategy, or at least a good fault localization strategy.

 Another way to generate candidate patches consists of using fix templates.
 Fix templates are typically predefined changes for fixing specific classes of bugs.
 Examples of fix templates include inserting a conditional statement to check whether the value of a variable is null to fix null pointer exception, or changing an integer constant by one to fix off-by-one errors.

 Synthesis-based

 Repair techniques exist that are based on symbolic execution.
 For example, Semfix uses symbolic execution to extract a repair constraint.
 Angelix introduced the concept of angelic forest in order to deal with multiline patches.
+Nopol uses angelic fix localization combined with SMT solving to repair buggy conditional statements in Java programs.

 Under certain assumptions, it is possible to state the repair problem as a synthesis problem.